 Before joining the firm, he worked as a law clerk to the Honorable Brian S. Miller, Chief Judge for the United States District Court for the Eastern District of Arkansas.

 Jones earned his J.D. from the University of Arkansas School of Law, graduating cum laude in 2016 and receiving the M. Jeff Starling, Jr. Award, given annually by the University of Arkansas School of Law for excellence in labor & employment law.
 While in law school, Jones served as an Articles Editor for the Arkansas Law Review and as Secretary/Treasurer of the Board of Advocates.
 His article, “Protecting Biometric Information in Arkansas,” 69 Ark.
 L. Rev. 117 (2016), was published in the Arkansas Law Review.
-He also worked in the University of Arkansas School of Law Civil Litigation and Advocacy Clinic representing clients seeking to enforce their rights in a variety of employment law matters.

 - Board Member, Arkansas Continuing Legal Education Board